Torom/BotLi/README.md

 ## Setup opening book
 To use an opening book, you have to enter a name of your choice and the path to the book at the end of the config in the `books` section.

 In the upper `engine: opening_books: books` section you only have to enter the name you just chose.
-In addition, different books can be used for white, black and chess960.
-If no specific book is defined, the `standard` books are used.
+In addition, different books can be used depending on the time control, white, black and for all variants.
+If no specific book is defined, the `standard` books are used for standard chess.

 For example, the `books` section could look like this:
 ```yaml